alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 console.log(user.password)
 // Output:
 // 'justSomeStringsAndNumbers1359tru'

+console.log(user.secret)
+// Output:
+// 'This should remain private.'
 ```

 Last thing.
 Make sure the `get()` trap always returns something, with `return` statement.
 If it doesn't when you try to access some property you will get `undefined`.